khezen/bulklog/README.md

   }
 ```
 ### templates
-  * *espipe* creates index templates in elasticsearch if they do not exist yet
+  * *bulklog* creates index templates in elasticsearch if they do not exist yet
-  * for each template, *espipe* creates indices on daily basis
+  * for each template, *bulklog* creates indices on daily basis
     * template=logs-\*,
     * indices=logs-2017.01.05, logs-2017.01.06, etc..
-  * For each index, *espipe* triggers bulk requests every `flushPeriodMS`
+  * For each index, *bulklog* triggers bulk requests every `flushPeriodMS`

 #### template.body
 template.body takes the template **settings** and **mappings** with types definition.
 See the [Create Template API documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html).

 The mapping itself is flexible and is schema-free.
-New fields are automatically added to the type mapping definition when *espipe* indexes a new document.
+New fields are automatically added to the type mapping definition when *bulklog* indexes a new document.
 Check out the [mapping section](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for more information on mapping definitions.

 ### AWS Sign

-*espipe* supports AWS authentication for Amazon Elasticsearch Service
+*bulklog* supports AWS authentication for Amazon Elasticsearch Service
 ```json

 "elasticsearch": {